sushiconcrete/my_disco_diffusion/README.md

 This model is provided for testing purposes, and you may fine-tune its parameters to suit your specific needs.
-After extensive testing, it has proven to be the most efficient model for video generation in terms of:

 Minimizing computational time
 Ensuring high-quality final output, including adherence to prompts, smooth transitions, and sufficient variation through editing cuts